Avery Island (Louisiana): Bird sanctuary

-Under the Avery/McIlhenny family's management, Avery Island has remained a natural paradise, inhabited by many animal species, as well as by exotic plants from throughout the world.
+Under the Avery/McIlhenny family's management, Avery Island has remained somewhat protected, inhabited by many animal species, although the many plants are non-native.

 Edward Avery McIlhenny, or "Mr. Ned" as he was affectionately known, founded this bird colony—later called Bird City—around 1895 after plume hunters had slaughtered egrets by the thousands to provide feathers for ladies' hats.
 Edward gathered eight young egrets, raised them in captivity on the island, and released them in the fall to migrate across the Gulf of Mexico.
 The following spring the birds returned to the island with others of their species, a migration that continues today.

 McIlhenny's illustrated and written documentation of plant and animal life on Avery Island was donated to the Louisiana State University library.

-Exotic plants
+Non-native plants

-Edward McIlhenny introduced numerous varieties of azaleas, Japanese camellias, Egyptian papyrus sedge, and other rare plants to the Island's natural landscape.
-When oil was discovered on the Island in 1942, he ensured that production crews bypassed live oak trees and buried pipelines (or painted them green) to preserve the Island's beauty, wildlife, and utility as a wildlife refuge.
+Edward McIlhenny introduced numerous varieties of azaleas, camellias, papyrus sedge, and other non-native plants to the Island's ecosystem.
+When oil was discovered on the Island in 1942, he ensured that production crews bypassed live oak trees and buried pipelines (or painted them green) so the petroleum extraction did not harm the aesthetics.

 Today Jungle Gardens and Bird City are open to the public.